hhuslamlab/website/docs/github_tut.md

 ```shell=
 git version <someNumberHere>
 ```
 You already have git installed!
-Skip to Step 2!
+This can happen, because Linux may come with git.
 Else, run this command
 ```shell=
 sudo apt install git